VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: DontScrubDateTimesGlobal

-## Default Booleans are ignored

-By default values of `bool` and `bool?` are ignored during verification.
-So properties that equate to 'false' will not be written,

-To disable this behavior globally use:

-snippet: DontIgnoreFalse

 ## Change defaults at the verification level

 `DateTime`, `DateTimeOffset`, `Guid`, `bool`, and empty collection behavior can also be controlled at the verification level: